 The article The Internet Was Built on the Free Labor of Open Source Developers.
-Is That Sustainable? looks at the economics driving the Open Source movement and how that is putting those utilizing that software without investing in it at risk.
+Is That Sustainable? looks at the economics driving the Open Source movement and how that is putting at risk those utilizing that software without investing in it.

 |Focus||Funding open source software development.|

-Much of modern HPC software is underpinned by Open Source - be that the Linux Kernel, Tensorflow, SuperLU, or others.
+Much of modern HPC software is underpinned by open source software - be that the Linux Kernel, Tensorflow, SuperLU, or others.
 Yet treating the availability of that software as an externality means taking on the risk that said software has flaws that may impair your own work.